alvinalzali/phyton-kivy-app/readme.md

 ### This app can be deployed to apk with some requirement
 ```
-On windows 11: (Tutorial can be searched at google)
+On windows 11: (Installation tutorial can be searched at google)
 1. Windows Subsystem Linux
 2. Ubuntu 20.04.4 LTS
 ```